Thanks for stopping by the Becoming Traditional digital village.

 So now what?
 Where do I go from here?

 Now that’s just the tip of the iceberg.
 There’s more I’m still learning on this journey.
-Mr. Traditional led the traditional campaign for awhile before I joined him.
+My husband led the traditional campaign for awhile before I joined him.
 Now we’re rapidly simplifying our life and making a way to finally get out the city.

 If you want help transitioning all of your womanliness from where you currently are to the traditional woman, then subscribe to join the village.
 We both can do the things we hope to accomplish.
 Together we’ll blossom beautifully and right now is the perfect time to start becoming traditional.
 Start touring the digital village here.